Rashid Maidin: Personal life

-He was born in Kampung Gunung Mesah, Gopeng, Perak; coincidentally on the same month and year as the October Revolution in the Russian Empire.
-He is the eldest brother of 7 brothers and 1 sister.
+He was born in Kampung Gunung Mesah, Gopeng, Perak on 10 October 1917.
+He was the eldest brother of 7 brothers and 1 sister.
 He received his early education at the Gunung Panjang Malay School and the Kampung Gunung Mesah Madrasah, which were both in Gopeng.
 He graduated at standard 5 in a Malay school.
 However, due to poverty Rashid dropped out of school in 1929.

 After leaving school, Rashid travelled and sought employment, ending up in Cameron Highlands, Pahang.
 While working odd jobs there, he befriended a Christian missionary who taught him to speak basic English.
 He furthered his proficiency in the language via correspondence courses.
 Later, Rashid returned to Gopeng and worked at a French-owned power station.
 While employed at the power station, he studied basic electrics and eventually obtained a first-class electrical chargeman certificate.

 He started a family with Hamidah binti Abdul Rashid, a village girl in 1938.
-They have 4 children, 3 sons and a daughter.
-The second marriage was in 1959, a comrade and a party cadet named Selamah binti Abdullah.
+They had 4 children, 3 sons and a daughter.
+His second marriage was in 1959, with Selamah binti Abdullah, a comrade and party cadet.
 They were gifted another daughter.